What is Endometriosis?

 Excellent question and one for which there isn’t a definitive answer.
 There are several theories:

-- Retrograde menstruation – This means a backward flow of menstrual blood out the end of the Fallopian tubes and into the abdominal cavity.
-This was the prevailing theory, however, there are a few bases that it doesn’t cover: 1) this backward flow occurs in about 90% of all women, but 90% of women don’t suffer from endometriosis and 2) endometriosis tissue has been found in men and babies.
+- Retrograde menstruation – This means a backward flow of menstrual blood out of the end of the Fallopian tubes and into the abdominal cavity.
+This was the prevailing theory; however, there are a few bases that it doesn’t cover: 1) this backward flow occurs in about 90% of all women, but 90% of women don’t suffer from endometriosis, and 2) endometriosis tissue has been found in men and babies.
 Clearly, neither had retrograde menstruation.

 What are the Signs and Symptoms of Endometriosis?